 That is, we humans arise each morning, we eat, we work, we reproduce and raise children, we engage with family, friends, and strangers, we rest and sleep at night.
 We repeat daily.
 And we are imperfect.
 From the times of Abraham, even our human origins, mankind has always been like this, and will continue to do so regardless of the advances of culture and technology.

 Let us therefore strip away any assumption of advantage or pretense of our modern societal wisdom and sophistication over the words and perspectives of our short and long-term predecessors.
-Or the words written in the Bible, which claim to be the Word of God as written and spoken by selected and God-inspired prophets, national leaders, historians, eye-witnesses, and teachers.
+Or over the words written in the Bible, which claim to be the Word of God as written and spoken by selected and God-inspired prophets, national leaders, historians, eye-witnesses, and teachers.

 A Word to Romans and All Mankind

 To support this point, one need only to read the first 3 chapters of the New Testament Book of Romans, written circa AD 56 by the Apostle Paul, one of the most talented and credentialed people of his day.
 While a documented Roman citizen by birth, he was also a highly educated Jew and a dramatically converted Christian. (see Acts 9)

 The opening chapters of Romans are as relevant today to Americans and any world citizen as they profoundly were 2,000 years ago.
 Here is a summary breakdown of the key messages for all of mankind in the first 3 chapters: